ashkitten/yotredash/README.md

 There is a git pre-commit hook in the `hooks` directory which runs `cargo fmt -- --write-mode=diff` before commit, which will fail the commit if it doesn't match the format guidelines.
 You can link the hook into your `.git` directory either by running the `hooks/link` script or with `ln -sf` on your own.

 We have a Discord community!
 Follow this link: https://discord.gg/svfZWE3

+# Support Me

+I do a lot of work on this project and others.
+If you want to support me and my work so I can keep maintaining these projects, please consider becoming a patron: https://patreon.com/ashkitten